What Does a Civil Engineer Do? (+ How to Become One)

 • Leadership and teamwork: Civil engineers will often supervise the construction of projects.
 Being able to relay information to a team and resolve issues that arise will be important.

 • Accountability: Much civil engineering work depends on being able to stick to budgets and follow regulations.
-The client relationship may include an obligation to hold hearings with members of the public about the work that is being done.
+The client relationship may include an obligation to hold hearings with members of the public about the work you are doing.

 Paths to civil engineering

-Earn a degree: A degree in civil engineering will prepare you with coursework in math, physics, and chemistry, and give you the chance to gain specialized knowledge in a field of civil engineering you might be interested in.
-The BLS reports that having at least a bachelor’s degree is usually needed to become a civil engineer.
+Earn a degree: A civil engineering degree will prepare you with coursework in math, physics, and chemistry and give you the chance to gain specialized knowledge in a field of civil engineering that interests you.
+The BLS reports that having at least a bachelor’s degree is usually necessary to become a civil engineer [3].

-Get an internship: If you’re in school, a recent graduate, or looking to build up experience, consider taking on an internship at an engineering consulting firm or government agency.
-An internship is a great way to get hands-on experience for the job.
+Get an internship: If you’re in school, a recent graduate, or looking to build experience, consider taking on an internship at an engineering consulting firm or government agency.
+An internship is a great way to get practical experience for the job.

-Know where to look: Job openings can be found at government agencies and at engineering and consulting firms.
+Know where to look: You can find job openings at government agencies as well as engineering and consulting firms.
 Civil engineers are in enough demand that many firms do on-campus recruiting.
 You can also network with trade organizations such as the American Society of Civil Engineers.

 Civil engineer career path